pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

-The three arguments used to instantiate your class are each simply stored in an attribute of the same name by the ``__init__()`` method that you inherit from ``OffSitePaymentProcessor``, so you can access them easily.
+The three arguments used to instantiate your class are each simply stored in an attribute of the same name by the ``__init__()`` method that you inherit from ``OffsitePaymentProcessor``, so you can access them easily.
 The three values are:

 ``options``